-Sunday is the day my whole typically gathers for a weekly meal.
+Sunday is the day my whole family typically gathers for a weekly meal.
 I am super fortunate in this regard as my kids are pretty grown up (24, 21 and 16) and only the latter still lives at home!
-As my children have gotten older, this event becomes more and more rare:( I usually attempt to … Continue reading Grilled Red Pepper & Sautéed Spinach Whole Wheat Orzo Salad
+As my children have gotten older, this event becomes more and more rare:( I usually attempt … Continue reading Grilled Red Pepper & Sautéed Spinach Whole Wheat Orzo Salad

 As a registered dietitian, I am fortunate to interact with many people trying to improve their health and fitness by improving their eating habits.
 I’m passionate about food and nutrition and love helping people develop new, healthier eating habits.
 It is so gratifying when someone is able to meet their nutritional goals!
 Weight loss is … Continue reading Think You’re Eating to Lose Weight?
 Think Again.

 The majority of people who are overweight think it’s a constant battle.
 I think we’ve all heard the same old things.
 Eat less.
 Drink more water.
 Exercise.
 Small changes.
 Etc, etc, etc. Yes, all of these things are true.
 If it really was that easy, everyone would be doing it successfully, right?
 There are … Continue reading 3 “Must Dos” to Shed Pounds

 I saw the above tweet on Twitter the other day and was mortified.
 Really, it’s easy to get strong and flat abs?
 I’ve been trying to get strong and flat abs for 30 years, however, I must admit I have not tried their 7 minute a day technique.
 If I had a penny for every … Continue reading It’s So Easy!